hegh/basics/README.md

 * [ln](#ln---a-logging-package-with-a-natural-interface) - A logging package with a natural interface
 * [refcount](#refcount---for-refcounting-expensive-resources) - For refcounting expensive resources
 * [todo](#todo---filler-for-functions-that-havent-been-written-yet) - Filler for functions that haven't been written yet
+* [writecounter](#writecounter---a-writer-that-counts-bytes-written) - A writer that counts bytes written

 Deprecated: